 Facilitate a process using the Support Group Method, involving the victim student(s), the perpetrator students and a group of students who are likely to be supportive of the victim(s).

-Implement a Method of Shared Concern process with all students involved in the bullying.
+Implement a Method of Shared Concern process, non-punitive multi-stage strategy used with groups of students during a series of conversations and interviews with all students involved in the bullying.

 Implement disciplinary consequences for the perpetrator students, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Wellbeing and Engagement policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy.